-More than one in three Americans worked in the Gig Economy during the past year.*
+More than one in three Americans (about 33%) were working in the Gig Economy in the year 2020.*

-- The number of full-time permanent jobs has dropped and is rapidly decreasing.
+- The number of full-time permanent jobs was dropping and is still rapidly decreasing.

-- The freelance (occasional work) economy is growing three times faster than the traditional full-time workforce.
+- The freelance (occasional work) economy was growing three times faster than the traditional full-time workforce.

 - This once ‘fringe employment’ model is now mainstream.

 - Businesses are planning to substantially increase the use of ‘gig’ workers.